-In connection with the offering, the underwriters may engage in stabilizing transactions, over-allotment transactions, syndicate covering transactions, penalty bids and passive market making in accordance with Regulation M under the Exchange Act.
+In connection with the offering, the underwriter may engage in stabilizing transactions, covering transactions and passive market making in accordance with Regulation M under the Exchange Act.

-- · Stabilizing transactions permit bids to purchase the underlying security so long as the stabilizing bids do not exceed a specified maximum. - Over-allotment involves sales by the underwriters of shares in excess of the number of shares the underwriters are obligated to purchase, which creates a syndicate short position.
-The short position may be either a covered short position or a naked short position.
-In a covered short position, the number of shares over-allotted by the underwriters is not greater than the number of shares that they may purchase in the over-allotment option.
-In a naked short position, the number of shares involved is greater than the number of shares in the over-allotment option.
-The underwriters may close out any covered short position by either exercising their over-allotment option and/or purchasing shares in the open market. - Syndicate covering transactions involve purchases of the common stock in the open market after the distribution has been completed in order to cover syndicate short positions.
-In determining the source of shares to close out the short position, the underwriters will consider, among other things, the price of shares available for purchase in the open market as compared to the price at which they may purchase shares through the overallotment option.
-If the underwriters sell more shares than could be covered by the overallotment option, a naked short position, the position can only be closed out by buying shares in the open market.
-A naked short position is more likely to be created if the underwriters are concerned that there could be downward pressure on the price of the shares in the open market after pricing that could adversely affect investors who purchase in the offering. - Penalty bids permit the representatives to reclaim a selling concession from a syndicate member when the common stock originally sold by the syndicate member is purchased in a stabilizing or syndicate covering transaction to cover syndicate short positions. - In passive market making, market makers in the common stock who are underwriters or prospective underwriters may, subject to limitations, make bids for or purchases of our common stock until the time, if any, at which a stabilizing bid is made.
+- · Stabilizing transactions permit bids to purchase the underlying security so long as the stabilizing bids do not exceed a specified maximum. - Covering transactions involve purchases of the common stock in the open market after the distribution has been completed in order to cover short positions.
+In determining the source of shares to close out the short position, the underwriter will consider, among other things, the price of shares available for purchase in the open market.
+If the underwriter sells more shares than could be covered by the offering, a naked short position, the position can only be closed out by buying shares in the open market.
+A naked short position is more likely to be created if the underwriter is concerned that there could be downward pressure on the price of the shares in the open market after pricing that could adversely affect investors who purchase in the offering. - In passive market making, market makers in the common stock who are underwriters or prospective underwriters may, subject to limitations, make bids for or purchases of our common stock until the time, if any, at which a stabilizing bid is made.

-These stabilizing transactions, syndicate covering transactions, penalty bids and passive market making may have the effect of raising or maintaining the market price of our common stock or preventing or retarding a decline in the market price of the common stock.
+These stabilizing transactions, covering transactions and passive market making may have the effect of raising or maintaining the market price of our common stock or preventing or retarding a decline in the market price of the common stock.
 As a result the price of our common stock may be higher than the price that might otherwise exist in the open market.
 These transactions may be effected on the NASDAQ Global Select Market or otherwise and, if commenced, may be discontinued at any time.

-A prospectus in electronic format may be made available on the web sites maintained by one or more of the underwriters, or selling group members, if any, participating in this offering and one or more of the underwriters participating in this offering may distribute prospectuses electronically.
-The representatives may agree to allocate a number of shares to underwriters and selling group members for sale to their online brokerage account holders.
-Internet distributions will be allocated by the underwriters and selling group members that will make internet distributions on the same basis as other allocations.
+A prospectus in electronic format may be made available on the Internet sites or through other online services maintained by the underwriter or its affiliates.
+In those cases, prospective investors may view offering terms online and may be allowed to place orders online.
+The underwriter may agree with us to allocate a specific number of shares for sale to online brokerage account holders.
+Any such allocation for online distributions will be made by the underwriter on the same basis as other allocations.